marchingband/wvr/README.md

 Binaries for all the WVR boards are here : https://github.com/marchingband/wvr_binaries
 Code for the Web UI is here : https://github.com/marchingband/wvr_ui
 Code for the WVR USB Backpack is here : https://github.com/marchingband/wvr_usb_backpack
+If you have Thames : WVR in a Pedal, go here : https://github.com/marchingband/wvr_thames

 * [getting started](#getting-started)
 * [playing sounds](#playing-sounds)